du82/unfathoming/content/about/index.md

 ## Favorite books, movies, or music
 I like reading blogs and websites mostly, so here's a list of my favorites: [Trilema](https://trilema.com), [Gwern.net](https://gwern.net), [LessWrong](https://lesswrong.com)

-I used to be an avid [Douyin](https://douyin.com) user, so I like lots of Chinese pop songs.
 ## Pets

 ## Family life